carloscfgos1980/ZTM_Javascript-Advance-course/05. Object Oriented Programming/README.md

 - Easy to extend
 - Easy to maintain
 - Memory efficient
 - DRY: Don't use the same method over and over again for each object.
-Isntead we had one place where to create functionality
+Instead we had one place where to create functionality

 # Lesson 17.
 Reviewing OOP